zhaoqibinjosh-web/my-research-website/content/authors/admin/_index.md

   - Principal Investigators
 ---

 Qibin Zhao is an Associate Professor in the School of Materials Science and Engineering at Shanghai Jiao Tong University.
 His research focuses on functional materials assembled from nano- and microparticles; scalable methods for nanomaterial fabrication; emergent phenomena and mechanisms in soft condensed matter; and natural photonic structures and their roles in evolution.
+He developed the bending-induced oscillatory shearing method (BIOS) for photonic crystal assembly during his first year as a PhD student supervised by FRS.
+Professor Jeremy Baunberg at the University of Cambridge in 2011.